Strip Footing Calculator — m to m³, bags, cost

 FAQ

 How deep should a strip footing be?
-Minimum 20 cm depth, but must extend below the frost line (60–120 cm in northern Europe).
-The footing depth refers to the concrete thickness, not trench depth.
+The poured thickness is 0.20 m minimum (0.25–0.30 m standard), but the underside must sit below the local frost line — 0.60–1.20 m in northern Europe.
+Footing depth here is the concrete thickness, not the trench depth.

 Do I need rebar in a strip footing?
-Yes.
-Eurocode 2 requires minimum reinforcement.
-Two Ø12 bars running lengthwise is the most common configuration for residential footings, with Ø6 stirrups at 200 mm spacing.
+Eurocode 2 requires minimum reinforcement where the footing is designed as reinforced concrete; two continuous Ø12 bars with Ø6 stirrups at 200 mm is the common residential configuration.

 Misha Noyr, M.Eng.